cogdog/edtechaphors/README.md

 ## As if Versioning Happens by Magic

+* Oct 19, 2021: Just for fun (and to test that links work) made a generator that generates generators
 * Jan 27, 2021: Added randomized button names, and a tweet this button
 * Sep 25, 2019: First version started up